yousskadi/akeyless-workshop-2/Lab03/guide.md

 ![alt text](../images/approve_port_access.png)

-Login using your API key credentials found in the `creds_api_key_auth.json` file in Lab03.
+Login using your API key credentials found in the `creds_api_key_auth.json` file in the root of the repository.

 ![alt text](../images/gwy-sign-in.png)